 - Case materials will be provided to teams that have completed the Preliminary Registration Form by January 18, 2019.

-- After receiving their materials, chapters should review them to determine if they wish to compete.
-If chapters wish to compete, the Final Registration Form (form will be available on February 1, 2019) must be completed by no later than February 19, 2018.
+- After receiving their materials, teams should review them to determine if they wish to compete.
+If colleges wish to compete, the Final Registration Form (form will be available on February 1, 2019) must be completed by no later than February 19, 2018.